Intoxifornication

 Intoxifornication is the second album by Gregg Alexander, released on May 5, 1992.

-It includes three tracks ("Loving You Sets Me Free", "Cruel With Me" and "The World We Love So Much") that had already been released on Alexander's 1989 debut album Michigan Rain.
-It also includes rerecordings of "Michigan Rain" and "Save Me From Myself" from that album.
+It includes three tracks ("Loving You Sets Me Free", "Cruel with Me" and "The World We Love So Much") that had already been released on Alexander's 1989 debut album Michigan Rain.
+It also includes rerecordings of "Michigan Rain" and "Save Me from Myself" from that album.

-Both "Smokin' In Bed" and "The Truth" were released as one-track promotional singles, and had videos filmed.
+Both "Smokin' in Bed" and "The Truth" were released as one-track promotional singles, and had videos filmed.

 "The Truth" includes the line "Here it comes, here it comes, here it comes/Are you ready?/Here comes the lawsuit, baby", followed by Alexander covering the refrain of "Slow Ride" by Foghat.
 There is also a reference to the "Tutti Frutti" line "A wop-bom a loo-mop".

+In the leadup to the album's release in May 1992, personal ads were placed in the LA Weekly that simply read "INTOXIFORNICATION".

+Critical reception

+In a contemporaneous review, David Barton of The Sacramento Bee compared the sound of Intoxifornication to a hybrid of Prince and Bryan Adams, calling it "sexy, funny, catchy and musically challenging without being obscure...
+Intoxifornication not only announces a talent to watch, but one to get into right now".
+Brenda Herrmann of the Chicago Tribune also compared Alexander to Prince "with a twist of Beverly Hills 90210", praising Alexander's "musky, moany voice... gorgeous face, guitar and songs filled with sexual by-plays... made for radio and pretty kind on the ear, if not revolutionary".
+A later negative take came from William Ruhlmann of AllMusic, who called the album "overwrought hard guitar rock of no distinction".

 Track listing

 All songs written by Gregg Alexander.